 - Paper products, cleaning supplies, soap, broom and dustpan

 You may also like to stock your Airstream with soft goods like sheets, towels, washcloths, and blankets.
-In general, you want to have basic necessities that you want in your own brick and mortar home – the things you want when you have a spill, make a meal, or clean up in the morning.
-Individual tastes will vary, but we’ve collected many Airstream Essentials in easy-to-shop bundles on Airstream Supply Company.
+In general, you want to have necessities that you want in your own brick-and-mortar home – the things you want when you have a spill, make a meal, or clean up in the morning.
+Individual tastes will vary – shop our official online store, Airstream Supply Company, and start exploring ways of tailoring your new trailer to your individual personality.
 Find everything from soft goods to teak shower mats, sustainably manufactured dishware to custom-made mattresses – all Airstreamer-approved.

 Hitching Up and Getting Out of the Neighborhood